 “While many pattern-makers are proficient in most areas of pattern-making, most specialise in a particular category,” says Kathryn Hilderbrand, founder and CEO of Good Clothing Company, a US-based manufacturer.

 As there is a difference in pattern rules from infants’ clothing to kids' wear, so is there a difference in rules between womenswear and women's plus sizes.Kathryn Hilderbrand

 This is also the reason behind why some labels will create entirely separate collections for petite, tall, plus, or maternity, as designer Mara Hoffman explains.

 ‘Extending sizing’ is actually a bit of a misnomer.
 It actually entails developing an entirely new collection.
 Straight sizes are usually based on a size 4, with inches being added or subtracted from there.
 Pieces for extended sizing need separate fittings, patterns, and design changes.Mara Hoffman

-However, investment into extending sizes is a promising move for sustainable labels, with the growth in the plus-size market expecting to reach $26 billion by 2020.
-Global consultancy firm Simon-Kucher & Partners found that body positivity was the fourth-most important consideration when deciding to buy from ethical labels, following fair labour standards, sustainable materials and processes, and profits being donated to charity.
+However, investment into extending sizes is a promising move for sustainable labels, with the plus-size market worth billions of dollars each year.
+Global consultancy firm Simon-Kucher & Partners found that body positivity was the fourth-most important consideration when deciding to buy from more ethical labels, following fair labour standards, sustainable materials and processes, and profits being donated to charity.